Skip to main content

 Keep your automotive workshop compliant and protect your technicians with independent inspections for vehicle lifts and compressors.

-We provide garage equipment inspections across Kent, London, Essex and throughout the UK through our network of qualified Engineer Surveyors.
+We provide combined garage equipment inspections across Kent, London, Essex and throughout the UK through our network of qualified Engineer Surveyors.

 LOLER 1998